ty-anderson/python_quickstart/docs/Docker/basics.md

 # remove an image by name and tag
 docker rmi postgres:latest

-# or by container hash id
+# remove a container by ID or name
-docker rmi 123456789abc
+docker rm 123456789abc
+docker rm container_01

 # Docker containers are their own sort of OS.
 You can SSH into it.
 docker exec -it <container-name-or-id> /bin/sh